andrewmaltezthomas/16S_Analysis/README.md

 * Assumes that the primer pair is Forward: CCTACGGGNGGCWGCAG and Reverse: GACTACHVGGGTATCTAATCC.
 **If not, change this in the script.**

 **alternative_sequence_filtering.py** - Will filter reads by average quality (default 20) using prinseq, merge paired-end reads using PEAR, trim the 16S primers using cutadapt (allowing a maximum of 2 mismatches) and filter by size (minimum 300nt).
+A report is generated at the end showing numbers for each filter.